 Dux’s story was quickly turned into script, co-written by Lettich, but something was missing – they needed a star to play the fictionalised version of Frank.
 Step forward Van Damme who, according to producer Mark Di Salle, had the necessary appeal to both men and women.

 The rest, as they say, is history, with Bloodsport making $65 million off a budget of $2.3 million.
-Now 30 years old, here are 11 things you didn’t know about the Van Damme classic.
+Now more than 30 years old, here are 11 things you didn’t know about the Van Damme classic.

-It’s Probably Not A True Story
+It’s Based A True Story

 Dux Wasn’t Convinced By Van Damme